zognin/tp/docs/team/manoharan-ajay-anand.md

 ### Project: BobTheBodyBuilder

-BobTheBodyBuilder (BTBB) is a **desktop application for private gym managers to manage clients and orders, optimized for use via a command line interface (CLI).**
+BobTheBistroBoss (BTBB) is a desktop application for home chefs to manage their orders and inventory, optimized for use via a command line interface (CLI).
-It has a GUI (Graphical User Interface) created with JavaFX.
-It is written in Java, and has about ?? kLoC.

 Given below are my contributions to the project.